 In modern society, many families move both within Canada and internationally during their relationship.
 Many families develop ties to a number of different legal jurisdictions, and they acquire property in different jurisdictions.
 The development of personal and property connections may have a dramatic impact on the steps that parties need to take when they separate.
 In some cases, a parent may seek an order allowing them to relocate further away from the other parent, in what is known as a mobility application.
 However, some parents seek to move further away, across international borders and may relocate with a child without the consent of the other parent.

-When a custody matter crosses borders, time is of the essence.
+When a matter involving decision-making responsibility (custody) or parenting time (access) crosses borders, time is of the essence.
 If a parent takes a child to another country without consent or fails to return from another country as planned, this can necessitate what is commonly known as a Hague application in order to return the child to their home country.
 A parent seeking an order to return their child to Canada is often frantic and facing a situation in which they feel wholly unprepared.
 An experienced lawyer will provide the necessary guidance, advice and quick action to ensure that the parent is prepared to do everything in their power to bring their child home.

 Mincher Koeman‘s family law lawyers have helped several clients through the process of bringing a Hague application.
 We will provide sound and empathetic counsel, and act swiftly and effectively while ensuring that protocol is followed and time restrictions are met under the law.